mahalia-bone/mahalia-utils/README.txt

 HARDWARE REQUIREMENTS

-The image should be written to a Class 10 Micro SD card of at least 8 GB in size.
-SanDisk Ultra range is recommended.
+The image should be written to a Class 10 microSD card of at least 8 GB in size.
+The SanDisk Ultra range is recommended.

-BeagleBone Black or BeagleBone Black Wireless.
+A BeagleBone Black or BeagleBone Black Wireless are required.
 The provided image will work with either device without modification.
 From herein, the device will be referred to as "BeagleBone" except for explicitly mentioned.

 The Cape4All should be connected to the BeagleBone.
 Do not connect or